 DO trust yourself and the process.If you apply to a good balanced list of schools, you will get in somewhere.
 You probably worked hard to get your list down to your top 6-10 schools, so don’t second-guess yourself now!
 If you eliminated a school from your list because it wasn’t a good fit, now is not the time to add it back to your list as a knee-jerk reaction to the anxiety.
 Students who work with a Campus Bound counselor and have a good, balanced list of schools should take a deep breath and trust the process.

 DO continue visits, interviews, campus rep visits, etc. If you’re looking for something to do while your application is in the hands of the college, think about “demonstrating interest.”
-Visiting a college campus, participating in an interview, meeting with Admission Reps when they visit your high school are all good ways to show a school that you are really invested in them.
+Doing a virtual college visit, participating in an interview, attending a college’s admissions webinar are all good ways to show a school that you are really invested in them.
 If you haven’t already done so, now is a good time to show colleges you care.

 DO check in with your colleges to make sure they have all of your required materials.
 Many colleges will send you an email to let you know that your application is complete and ready to be reviewed.
 Keep track of those; they may include information about when and how to learn about their admission decision later.
 If you haven’t heard from a college one week after you submitted, it’s worth a quick call to the admissions office to inquire if they have everything they need.